Repository Config

 Enabling allow-admin-bypass

 allows repository and organisation admins to override the restrictions of a branch protection rule.
 For example this would allow maintainers to push directly to a protected branch that required reviews.
-This is convenient when repository administrators are expected to perform maintenance work on the protected branch as they can bypass the constraints to do so.
+This is convenient when repository administrators expect to perform maintenance work on the protected branch as they can bypass the constraints to do so.

 allow-admin-bypass: true